Blockchain Interoperability – Understanding Cross-chain Technology

 - Because of non-interoperability, users cannot even directly transact BTC for ETH without involving a centralized cryptocurrency exchange.

-- Ethereum and Binance Smart Chain both individually support USDT, yet one can’t directly send USDT from the Ethereum blockchain to Binance Smart Chain or any other blockchain.
+- Ethereum and Binance Smart Chain both individually support USDT, yet one cannot directly send USDT from the Ethereum blockchain to Binance Smart Chain or any other blockchain.

 - Blockchain pioneers envision implementing Blockchain into the traditional financial system.
 But the limitation of interoperability will hinder the implementation of an effective solution.
 That is because if two banks use different blockchains, then it would be too complex, if not totally impossible, to transact between bank accounts of those two banks.
 Without interoperability, Blockchain in the finance system would create a rather segregated system than an integrated one.